 HOA Violation Enforcement: FAQS

-There can be a lot of legalities involved with HOA rules and regulations.
+HOA rules and regulations can involve many legalities.
 To avoid being on the wrong end of a legal suit, the association should try to cover all possible bases.
 Here are some Frequently Asked Questions that can further shape your HOA violation enforcement policies.

 1. Can You Change Your HOA Rules and Regulations?

 Yes, HOA board members can make changes to the community’s governing documents.
-However, there is usually a process that needs to be followed.
+However, there is usually a process to follow.
 Depending on your state, there may be additional provisions as well.

 HOAs can also create new rules without having to amend the governing documents.
 Just make sure that there is a good reason for changing or amending your bylaws.
 For instance, rules that go against current local, state, and federal laws should be immediately changed.
 Or, some rules may need updating to keep up with the changing times.